APUGames/Game-220-Exercise-1/README.md

        Muffled

 Car horn C
-  2 horns total, each horn has a fast attack and decay, the first honr being shorter than the subsequent horn.
+  2 horns total, each horn has a fast attack and decay, the first horn being shorter than the subsequent horn.
   Pro: Good Volume
   Con: Muffled
        Background Noise